sleepydragoon/ENC4265/manual.md

 <img align=center width="100%" height="100%" src="manualimages/paintingtools.jpg">
 *Figure F: Painting tool bar*

+From left to right:

-1: Brush Library: Swap between brushes.
+- Brush Library: Swap between brushes.
 Here, you can import and edit custom brushes and organize the brush library.

-2: Smudge Tool: Blend lines and colors with the smudge tool.
+- Smudge Tool: Blend lines and colors with the smudge tool.

-3: Eraser Tool: Erase mistakes with custom eraser brushes.
+- Eraser Tool: Erase mistakes with custom eraser brushes.

-4: Layers: View, edit, and organize layers.
+- Layers: View, edit, and organize layers.

-5: Colors: Select colors with the color wheel.
+- Colors: Select colors with the color wheel.
 Here, you can create or import color palettes.

 ## Side Bar
 <img align=center width="6%" height="6%" src="manualimages/sidebar.jpg">

 *Figure G: Side bar panel*

+From left to right:

-1 - Brush Size Slider: Drag the slider up to increase brush size, drag down to decrease.
+- Brush Size Slider: Drag the slider up to increase brush size, drag down to decrease.

-2 - Modify Button: Customizable button for tools.
+- Modify Button: Customizable button for tools.
 The default settings brings up the eyedropper.

-3 - Brush Opacity: Drag the slider up or down to increase or decrease brush opacity.
+- Brush Opacity: Drag the slider up or down to increase or decrease brush opacity.

 ## Editing Tools